Anyaegbunam-Alexander/Student-API/README.md

 ### Teachers
 #### Create new teacher(s)
 You can create just one teacher or more than one teacher.
 You just need to send a list of dictionaries with each teacher's details.
+You **MUST** create teachers before creating courses.
 Below is how the request would look like.
 ```
 {"teachers" : [
                 {
-                    "name" : "Teacher 5",
+                    "name" : "Teacher 1",
-                    "email" : "teacher5@email.com"
+                    "email" : "teacher1@email.com"
                 },
                 {
-                    "name" : "Teacher 7",
+                    "name" : "Teacher 2",
-                    "email" : "teacher7@email.com"
+                    "email" : "teacher2@email.com"
                 }
 ]}

 ```
 #### Update a teacher by id
 Here you can only update the teacher's details but not the courses the teacher is taking.
 Below is how the request would look like.
 ```
 {
-	"name": "Teacher",
+	"name": "Teacher 1 (Updated)",
 	"email": "teacher@email.com"
 }
 ```

 ### Courses
 #### Create new course(s)
 You can also create one or multiple courses.
 You just need to send a list of dictionaries with each course's details.
 This is where you will assign the teacher to take the course by their id.
+Every course **MUST** have a teacher_id and the teacher_id **MUST** exist in the database.
 Below is how the request would look like.
 ```
 {"courses" : [
                 {